crowdsourcing-class/crowdsourcing-class.github.io/peergrading.md

 After this assignment, each of you will receive the feedback on your own ideas from ~7 of your peers.
 You should take their feedback seriously as you move forward with your project.

 The only deliverable is your responses in the questionnaire.
+You should submit the questionaire three times- once for each team you are reviewing.
 This assignment is due <b>Wednesday, October 15</b>.
 You cannot work in pairs on this assignment.

 Happy fall break!